Author

 Tech ETF performance

-This week, the iShares Semiconductor ETF (NASDAQ:SOXX) advanced by 1.94 percent, while the Invesco PHLX Semiconductor ETF (NASDAQ:SOXQ) saw a weekly gain of 1.66 percent.
+This week, the iShares Semiconductor ETF (NASDAQ:SOXX) declined by 0.94 percent, while the Invesco PHLX Semiconductor ETF (NASDAQ:SOXQ) saw a loss of 0.66 percent.

-The VanEck Semiconductor ETF (NASDAQ:SMH) increased by 1.59 percent.
+The VanEck Semiconductor ETF (NASDAQ:SMH) also decreased by 0.61 percent.

 Tech news to watch next week